gfu-servant-engineering/tech-connect-frontend/src/pages/about/index.md

   "It's the best way to connect with people who can truly help you.
 There's a class of people called 'early adopters', but Tech Connect sponsors are so much earlier than that!"
+button: Share a Project
 image3:
-  alt: Coffee beans
+  alt: MAF Logo
-  image: /img/MAFLogo.png
+  image: /img/MAFLogo.jpg
 ---